maschins/INFO0030-3-Projet_4/README.md

 ## Statement

-Create a mastermind following the guidelines given in énoncé.pdf
+Create a mastermind following the guidelines given in [Énoncé.pdf](Énoncé.pdf)